Cambyses II: Conquest of Egypt and its surroundings

 Imaginary 19th-century illustration of Cambyses II meeting Psamtik III.

-By 526 BC Amasis II had died.
+By 526 BC, Amasis II had died.
 He was succeeded by his son Psamtik III. meanwhile, Cambyses had made substantial improvements to his forces.
 He had laid the foundations for the Achaemenid navy, essential to his ambitions to conquer Egypt.
 The navy was created using men and equipment from Phoenicia and Asia Minor.
 During his march to Egypt, Cambyses made a treaty with the Arabs who controlled the desert area between Gaza and the Egyptian frontier.
 This treaty granted Cambyses sufficient water for his forces to reach the Nile.
 Cambyses would extend his authority over the lands between Egypt and Persia.
-These would include Gaza, a prominent commercial region, rivaing Sardis in Lydia.
+These would include Gaza, a prominent commercial region, rivaling Sardis in Lydia.
 The region served as the headquarters for the Persian expedition into Egypt.

 In 525 BC, Cambyses invaded Egypt.
 In the spring of that year, the Persian and Egyptian forces clashed at Pelusium, where the Persians emerged victorious.
 According to one author, Cambyses was able to defeat the Egyptians by putting cats, sheep, dogs and other animals that the Egyptians considered sacred in the front lines.
 This led the Egyptians to cease using their engines of war for fear of killing an animal and angering the gods.
 The forces of Cambyses then laid siege to Memphis, which Psamtik III and his men had invested.
 Despite considerable resistance by pharaoh's forces, Cambyses captured Memphis and established a Persian-Egyptian garrison there.
 By summer, all of Egypt was under Persian suzerainty.
 Cambyses now adopted the aspirations of the last pharaohs in seeking to control the neighbouring lands towards the west (Libya and Cyrenaica) and south (Nubia).

 Further conquests

 The Libyans, and soon the Greeks of Cyrene and Barca, willingly acknowledged the authority of Cambyses.
 As a demonstration of his generosity, Cambyses had Amasis II's Greek widow, Ladice, returned to Cyrene.
 Cambyses wanted to attack the Phoenician state of Carthage to the west of Egypt; he never did so, due to his Phoenician subjects' reluctance to make war against their own.
 In the south, Cambyses followed the policy of the last pharaohs to keep the Kingdom of Kush in check.
 He established a garrison in Elephantine.

-According to Herodotus, Cambyses' campaigns against Ammon in the Siwa Oasis and Ethiopia ended in catastrophe.
-He states that the reason behind this defeat was the "madness" of Cambyses, who "at once began his march against Ethiopia, without any orders for the provision of supplies, and without for a moment considering the fact that he was to take his men to the ends of the earth".
+According to Herodotus, Cambyses's campaigns against Ammon in the Siwa Oasis and Kush ended in catastrophe.
+He states that the reason behind this defeat was the "madness" of Cambyses, who "at once began his march against Kush, without any orders for the provision of supplies, and without for a moment considering the fact that he was to take his men to the ends of the earth".
 This is called the Lost Army of Cambyses.